radiant-network/radiant-portal-sandbox/README.md

 You should be redirect to keycloak login page.
 Put the username and password you just created.
 Then you should be able to see the case list page.

+If you click on Case 1 (Family trio) or case 8 (Solo) you should be able to click on Variants tab and see the variants for the case.